 Losing 5-10 Pounds in 1-3 Weeks

 The less time you have to lose weight, the stricter your lifestyle will become.
-You’re about to give your system a jolt – and that’s not a bad thing.
+You’re about to give your system a jolt – and that’s not a bad thing and you can easily learn how to lose 5 pounds in a week.
 The following changes can lead to results:

 - Limiting your carb intake to no more than one serving per day, and no later than a mid-morning snack.